 4 Questions to Ask About Breast Reduction Surgery

 Wondering if a breast reduction might be right for you?
-At Victoria Plastic Surgery Center, we offer this service along with many others, to help you look and feel your best.
-Call us for more information.
-We serve clients in Fairfax VA, Alexandria VA, Washington VA, Reston VA, Annandale VA, and Manassas VA.
+At Victoria Plastic Surgery Center, Dr. Victoria Suh offers breast reduction surgery along with many others, to help you look and feel your best.
+For more information, please contact us or book an appointment online.
+We are conveniently located at 8503 Arlington Blvd #130 Fairfax, VA 22031.

 Table of Contents:

 A breast reduction, more formally known as reduction mammaplasty, is a procedure that removes excess fat and tissue from the breasts to decrease their size.
 The main reason a breast reduction is performed is because of the discomfort that can come with having larger breasts, which can include:

 • Chronic pain in your back, neck, and shoulders related to breast size, which is disruptive enough to require pain medication or stop you from participating in some regular life activities, such as sports or exercise

 • A persistent rash or other type of skin irritation on the skin under the breasts

 • Limited movement and a decrease in overall activity

 • Difficulty buying and fitting into certain clothing